agoldst/mlaibr/README.md

 devtools::install_github("agoldst/mlaibr")
 ```

-This will also require the packages this package depends on.
+This will also install the packages this package depends on.
 Note that some of these dependencies, like [dplyr](http://cran.r-project.org/web/packages/dplyr/), must normally be built from source and thus require a compiler.

 # Usage